bzminer/bzminer/README.md

   --force_algo TEXT           Force an algorithm to run.
 Useful for OS's that do not currently have the desired algo implemented in integration scripts
   --force_algo2 TEXT          Force an algorithm to run as the second algo in dual.
 Useful for OS's that do not currently have the desired algo implemented in integration scripts
   --opencl_workgroup_size INT Force an opencl algorithm to use a specific workgroup size.
-  --blockchain_fee BOOLEAN    Enable/Disable 2% kaspa dev fund.
-0 = disable, 1 = enable.
-Default = 0
+  --community_fund INT        Enable/Disable community fund (currently kaspa and radiant only).
+Value is a multiple of normal dev fee, so value of 1 = 1% donation, 2 = 2% donation, etc. Default is 1, 0 is disabled
   --algo_opt INT ...
 A list (one per device) of whether to use algorithm optimizations if the algo supports it.
   --test INT                  Test mine.
 Useful for setting up overclocks.
   --http_enabled INT          Enable or disable HTTP API.
 0 = disabled, 1 = enabled Default is enabled.